Trains to Cheddar Gorge

 Discover the Cheddar Man’s home

-How to get to Cheddar Gorge by train
+How to get to Cheddar Gorge by train:

+Cheddar Gorge is close to the small village of Cheddar.
 The nearest major train station to Cheddar Gorge is Weston-Super-Mare.
-This is easily within reach of stations such as Taunton, Bristol Temple Meads, and Exeter St Davids.
-If you’re travelling to Cheddar Gorge from London, you’re best off getting the train from Paddington to Bristol Temple Meads, and then travelling onwards to Weston-Super-Mare.
+This is within easy reach of CrossCountry stations, such as Taunton, Bristol Temple Meads, and Exeter St Davids.

 About Cheddar Gorge